corbado/example-passkeys-php-symfony/README.md

 # Complete integration sample for the Corbado web component
 This is a sample implementation of frontend and backend where the Corbado web component is integrated.
 You can see a live demo: (soon)

-**Note:** In this tutorial a customer system was built with some pre-existing password-based users.
-Have a look at our [docs](https://docs.corbado.com/integrations/web-component/no-existing-user-base) to see the changes you have to make if you don't have any users yet.
+**Note:** In this tutorial a customer system is created with some pre-existing password-based users.
+Have a look at our [docs](https://docs.corbado.com/integrations/web-component/no-existing-user-base) to see the integration if you don't have any users yet.

 ## 1. File structure
     ├── ...